JayWood/the-seo-framework/readme.txt

 * Removed: Shortlink URL from home page, as it's quite useless there.
 * Fixed: WPML query args canonical pagination links.
 * Fixed: WPML URL base structure check was done wrongfully, the canonical URL's are now fixed for multilingual pages.
+* Fixed: When description additions are disabled, the social description is no longer "title on blogname".
 * Fixed: Incorrect title counter length on all posts and pages when the home page title tagline has been removed.
 This issue was first encountered in version 2.5.0.
 * Fixed: The removal of title additions now correctly reflect on the title counter length when JavaScript is disabled.
 * Fixed: The removal of title additions are now also reflecting its setting on the placeholders within categories and tags.